No serger, no problem! Learn six unique, simple ways to finish a seam on a sewing project without a serger!

 Now for French Seams.
-Don’t be intimated by these, I was for years, then I learned how to do them and they are so simple!
+Don’t be intimated by these; I was for years, then I learned how to do them, and they are so simple!
 French seams work best for lightweight fabrics and are very common in heirloom sewing.

-After you have sewn the seam, trim the seam allowance down to a scant ⅛”, basically get as close as you can to the edge without cutting the seam.
+After you have sewn the seam, trim the seam allowance down to a scant ⅛”, get as close as you can to the edge without cutting the seam.

 Next is a Bound Seam.
-You may want to use a bound seam when finishing the raw edge of something like a skirt or sleeve and you want the contrast of the bias tape to show as a decorative touch.
+You may want to use a bound seam when finishing the raw edge of something like a skirt or sleeve, and you want the contrast of the bias tape to show as a decorative touch.

-You will need double fold bias tape, or you can get single fold and fold it in half.
+You will need double-fold bias tape, or you can get single-fold and fold it in half.

-Open up the bias tape and match the raw edge of the bias tape with the raw edge of the fabric.
-Just a note, use a matching thread, I only used white so you can see the stitching.
+Open up the bias tape and match the bias tape’s raw edge with the fabric’s raw edge.
+Just a note, use a matching thread; I only used white so you can see the stitching.

 Stitch along the first fold in the bias tape.